revue-org/revue/docs/website/docs/report/design/event-storming.md

 notes</span>).

-Also, the team reasoned about the pivotal events (<span style={{ color: 'orange' }}>orange notes</span> with black line), which are events with a significant impact on the domain, they are a possible symptom of a bounded context division.
+Also, the team reasoned about the pivotal events (<span style={{ color: 'orange' }}>orange notes</span> with black line), which are events with a significant impact on the domain.
+These are possible symptoms of a bounded context division.

 ![Pivotal Events and Pain Points](../img/event-storming/pivotal-pain.png)